Restylane® Refyne Treatment in New Jersey

 - Restylane® Refyne is approved to treat facial wrinkles and folds, such as nasolabial folds.
 Treatments in other areas of the face have not been evaluated in clinical studies.

 - Let your doctor know if you have any history of scarring, particularly thick and stiff scars, or any pigmentation (skin color) disorders.
-These side effects can occur with hyaluronic acid fillers in general.
+These side effects can occur with Hyaluronic Acid Dermal Fillers in general.

 - Let your doctor know if you are planning other laser treatments or a chemical peel, as there is a possible risk of inflammation at the treatment site if these procedures are performed after treatment.